 “Every region in Germany has something to offer, but besides the well-known cities like Berlin, Hamburg or Munich, there are many excellent German investment locations that are up-and-comers,” Körner says.
 “In my view, Leipzig offers the best package of everything: incentives, talent, centres of research, residential and commercial real estate, and its strength in logistics.”

-To find out more about Invest Region Leipzig can help you move into the region here.
+To find out more about how Invest Region Leipzig can help you move into the region, download this free whitepaper.